Workplace Harassment Attorneys in Pasadena, California

 - Physical harassment: touching, assault

-- Visual harassment: offensive objects, pictures, posters, emails.
+- Visual harassment: offensive objects, pictures, posters, emails

 The Conduct Must Be “Severe Or Pervasive”

-Our workplace harassment attorneys in California have years of experience in the field of employment law.
-They are familiar with all the damages available to victims of workplace harassment.
+Our attorneys have years of experience in the field of employment law.
+We are familiar with all the damages available to victims of workplace harassment.
+No matter how severely harassment has impacted your life, emotional well-being, and financial status, our team can calculate what you may be owed and fight for rightful compensation.

 - Current and/or future lost wages